 You've transcribed your video.
 Now what?
-Depending on your workflow—whether you're adding subtitles, analyzing interview data, or sharing notes with colleagues—you need your transcript in the right format.
-Exporting transcripts in formats like SRT, VTT, PDF, DOCX, TXT, or CSV ensures compatibility with subtitle editors, document processors, video players, and research tools.
+Depending on the workflow, adding subtitles, analyzing interviews, sharing notes with colleagues, you need the transcript in the right format.
+Exporting as SRT, VTT, PDF, DOCX, TXT, or CSV makes sure things play nice with subtitle editors, document processors, video players, and research tools.

-In this guide, we'll explain the most common transcript export formats, when to use each one, and how to export transcripts from VidNotes and other transcription tools.
+This guide covers the common export formats, when to use each, and how to export from VidNotes and other tools.

 Why Transcript Export Formats Matter

-A transcript is more than just text—it's structured data.
-Different formats serve different purposes:
+A transcript isn't just text.
+It's structured data.
+Different formats do different jobs:

-- DOCX/PDF: Human-readable documents for sharing and review
+- DOCX/PDF: human-readable docs for sharing and review

-- TXT: Plain text for data analysis or AI processing
+- TXT: plain text for analysis or AI processing

-- CSV/JSON: Structured data for research analysis and databases
+- CSV/JSON: structured data for research and databases

 Common Video Transcript Export Formats